CFP® Exam: Remote Proctoring FAQ

 Due to the COVID-19 pandemic, CFP Board provides a remote testing option for the CFP® exam.

 The health and safety of those taking the CFP® exam are paramount to us.
 CFP Board continues to closely monitor the COVID-19 pandemic and review the recommendations from national and state health organizations.
-To accommodate candidates sitting for the July 2021 and November 2021 CFP® exams, CFP Board provides a remote testing option for the CFP® exam.
+To accommodate candidates sitting for the July 2023 CFP® exam, CFP Board provides a remote testing option for the CFP® exam.

 The following information provides answers to common questions, including the steps and process to apply for the remote proctoring option.

 Remote proctoring is an exam delivery method that allows candidates to take the CFP® exam from home or a location of their choice, rather than at a Prometric test center.
 CFP Board’s test delivery vendor, Prometric, will administer the CFP® exam to candidates through the ProProctor remote assessment platform versus testing at a Prometric test center.
 The security process and candidate check in procedures are comparable to the test center.
 Prometric live Proctors monitor the candidate test session through audio and video throughout the duration of the exam.

 - Perform the system check and test the internet connection on the same computer that you plan to use on exam day, around the same time of day you plan to take your exam.

 - Use a hard-wired (Ethernet) connection to your router.
 Remote proctoring software requires stable internet.
 You may experience difficulties with even the best Wi-Fi connection.
 If you do choose to use Wi-Fi, ask other household members to reduce technology use during your exam (this includes phones, other computers, streaming devices…etc.).